parisni/mimic-omop-guidelines/02-method.md

   In this article we won't speak about high frequency datas.

   The aim of MIT with MIMIC-III is to provide open datas, more collaborative and reproductitible studies with shared codes.
+  MIMIC is a large used database with x number of publications.
-  In this purpose the transformation from MIMICIII to MIMIC-OMOP with standardized mapping concept is important.
+  In this purpose the transformation from MIMICIII to MIMICIII-OMOP with standardized mapping concept is important.
   The mimic documentation is a available online physionet.org/about/mimic/.
   A public github was created : https://github.com/MIT-LCP/mimic-code with many contributers around the world.

 # ETL mapping specifications
 - The key table for omop is the concept table.
+The standard vocabulary of OMOP is mainly based on the Systematized Nomenclature of Medicine Clinical Terms (SNOMED-CT)
 - A mapping between many classification and the standard omop ones (ICD-9 and snomed-CT for examples) is already provides with concept_relationship.
 - Local code for mimiciii such as admission diagnoses, demographic status, drugs, signs and symptoms were manually mapped to OMOP standard models by several participants.
 For example local drug codes were mapped to the OMOP standardized vocabularies, which use RxNorm.
 This work was followed and check by a physician.
 All laboratory exams, exit diagnoses and procedures were already mapped to standard classication.
 All the csv files used for the mapping are available on github

 # methodology of ETL

+All the process is available freely on the github website.

 ## Preprocessing and modification of mimic